fnaumenko/isChIP/README.md

 *Notes:*<br>
 For options that take a pair of values, one or both of them can be omitted.
 In this case, it retains the default value.
-For example, `-G :0.5` means foreground default level of 50% and background level of 0.5%;<br>
+For example, `-G :0.5` means foreground default level of 50% and background level of 0.5%; `-S` means applying size selection with default distribution parameters.<br>
 Enumerable option values are case insensitive.<br>
-Value-less single letter options can be merged.<br>
+Single letter options with missing values can be merged.<br>
 Compressed input files in gzip format are acceptable.

 `-g|--gen <name>`<br>